The Balkan Gap

 Huts / Shelters

 None that I found.
 You'll have to rely on accommodations in the towns you pass through.
-There are hostels in Prizren (Kosovo) and affordable hotels Dragoman (Bulgaria), Dmitrovgrad (Serbia), Gjakova (Kosovo), and Bajram Curri (Albania).
+There are hostels in Prizren (Kosovo) and affordable hotels in Dragoman (Bulgaria), Dmitrovgrad (Serbia), Gjakova (Kosovo), and Bajram Curri (Albania).
 There are guesthouses scattered about as well.
 Airbnb is a great option but relies on an internet connection (getting individual SIM cards for each country through this section would be difficult).
 It's probably a good idea to stay as presentable as possible for the sake of the border crossings throughout this section.

 Borders / Transportation / Other